OctopusDeploy/docs/src/pages/docs/deployments/patterns/elastic-and-transient-environments/deploying-to-transient-targets.md

 To ensure that a machine which has been skipped is kept up to date, consider [keeping deployment targets up to date](/docs/deployments/patterns/elastic-and-transient-environments/keeping-deployment-targets-up-to-date).
 :::

-## Including and excluding targets during a deployment {#Deployingtotransienttargets-Includingandexcludingtargetsduringadeployment}
+## Including and excluding targets during a deployment {#include-or-exclude-targets}

 In this example, OctoFX will deploy to **RateServer** and then run a Health Check step before it deploys to **TradingWebServer**, ensuring that only currently available targets are involved in the deployment.